gabitolim/weather-app/README.md

 I've been learning through a course, basic front-end projects.
 This is one of them!

 I used javaScript in React, and ran it on Vite.
-Integration of an API to fetch weather data.
+Integration of an API to fetch weather data using Postman.
 Basic CSS with no external libraries.

 # Lacking...